 I was also deeply saddened by the fact that we did not come across anyone with a visible disability at the places we visited: Subway stations, shopping malls, airports, university campuses, restaurants.
 In a country with a disabled population of 85 million – larger than the population of the whole of the UK – this was emblematic of the sequestered lives that many disabled people live in China.
 As the Financial Times puts it, the disabled in China have to learn to ‘make a sound’.

 In conclusion, that China will emerge, if it hasn’t already emerged, as a leading global power in our lifetimes is incontestable.
 This trip provided us with a rare glimpse into what that rise will mean for China and for the rest of the world.
 One hopes that it was only the starting point of what will be an enduring relationship for many of us with the country.

 Rahul Bajaj (India & Linacre 2018) is a first-year student studying Law at Oxford University.
-Rahul has his own blog titled 'Is It Just Me Or....
-The Chronicles of an Oxford student and Rhodes Scholar' which you can read here.
+Read Rahul's own blog titled 'Is It Just Me Or....
+The Chronicles of an Oxford student and Rhodes Scholar'.